 Do a Practice Run

 Test out your migration process (especially if you’ve automated anything) in a sandbox or testbed.
 It will help you to identify any problems, and fix them before the actual migration.

 Consider a Beta Site

 Some agencies have launched an early version their new site in “beta,” running it in parallel with the old site.
 This will give you a chance to test your migration process, and also gather customer feedback on the new site, if you’ve made any design enhancements.

 Once you have tested your migration process and everything works well, it’s time to move your content into the new CMS.
 You’ll need to validate that each piece of content was correctly migrated.
 Use the checklist below to verify each page as you move it.

-Content Migration Validation Checklist (MS Excel, 41 KB, 1 sheet, December 2012)
+Content Migration Validation Checklist (Excel spreadsheet, 41 KB, 1 sheet, December 2012)